 He is currently a member of the ACT Clinical Council and has been involved with dental practitioner regulation in the ACT since 2005, was appointed to the Dental Board of Australia as a practitioner member in 2012 and recently was reappointed as Chair of the Dental Board of Australia in October 2018.

-Dr Wayne Minter AM is the Chairman of Chiropractic Education Australia, the Director of the Frenchs Forest Chiropractic Centre, and has been a chiropractor for over 34 years.
+Dr Wayne Minter AM is the Director of the Frenchs Forest Chiropractic Centre, President of the Chiropractic Council of New South Wales and has been a chiropractor for over 40 years.
 Dr Minter was appointed as a member of the Chiropractic Board of Australia in November 2013 and Chair in September 2014.